The Difference Between 「ようだ」 and 「みたいだ」

 この現象は温度の変化によって起こるようです。

-Cases where 「みたいだ」 sounds better
+Examples where 「みたいだ」 sounds more natural

 あ、電車来たみたい。